 Tony Coleman has had an illustrious career touring the world with B.B.
 King, Otis Clay, Bobby Blue Bland, Johnnie Taylor, Albert King, Albert Collins, Etta James, James Cotton, Katie Webster, Z.Z.
 Hill, O.V.
 Wright and Buddy Guy.

+His early aspirations led to his meeting soul singer Otis Clay.
+He quickly joined Clay’s band and toured with him for a couple years, recording a live album in Tokyo, Japan.
+Out of touring and recording with Otis Clay came opportunities to work with other major R&B and blues artists.
 After a jam session in a Chicago club called The High Chaparral, B.B.
-King jammed with Otis Clay’s rhythm section, including Tony.
-B.B. liked the rhythm section so much that he asked them to join him as his touring band.
+King jammed with Otis Clay’s rhythm section.
+B.B.
+King liked the rhythm section so much that he asked them to join him as his touring band.
 So Tony Coleman, Russell Jackson and Leonard Gill became B.B.
 King’s rhythm section.
-As fate would have it, Tony was only with B.B. for a few months until B.B.’s ex-drummer returned.
+As fate would have it, Tony was only with B.B. for a few months when B.B.’s ex-drummer returned.

-His first CD _Out in the Open_ received great reviews, with guest artists Lucky Peterson, Kenny Neal and Frankie Lee contributing their talents.
-His second album, _Travelin' Man_, was released in the U.S. in February 2002 and featured such guests as the Earth, Wind & Fire horn section, Lucky Peterson and other great names of blues.
+Tony Coleman’s first CD “Out in the Open” featured guest artists Lucky Peterson, Kenny Neal and Frankie Lee, and received great reviews.
+His second album, “Travelin’ Man”, was released in the U.S. in February 2002 with special guests the Earth, Wind & Fire horn section, Lucky Peterson and other great names from the Blues.

 Most recently TC can be found in the Jamey Johnson band on drums and percussion.